xavctn/img2table/README.md

 ## Features <a name="features"></a>

-- Plug-and-play table extraction from heterogeneous documents, including native PDFs, scanned PDFs and images, with minimal configuration
+- Plug-and-play table identification from heterogeneous documents, including native PDFs, scanned PDFs and images, with minimal configuration
 - Handling of complex table structures such as merged cells
 - Table content extraction by providing support for OCR services / tools
 - Extracted tables are returned as a simple object, including a Pandas DataFrame representation